The Passage (Cronin novel): Plot

 Lish adapts to the virus in a similar manner to Amy and Lacey before her, yet with differences—she has limited psychic abilities, but has the strength and endurance of a viral.
-Greer, one of the Texan soldiers traveling with them, comments that she would be a formidable soldier—suggesting that Lish has become the first true "super soldier" that the government was trying to develop 93 years ago.
+Greer comments that she would be a formidable soldier—suggesting that Lish has become the first true "super soldier" that the government was trying to develop 93 years ago.

+The group return to Theo and Maus at the farmstead, where the baby, named Caleb, has been born safely but they relay a strange story about being attacked by a viral and neither remembering killing it, though it has a shotgun blast through its chest.
+Peter and Lish realize the dead viral is actually Maus's husband, Galen Strauss who was turned since she left the Colony and either sought her out or just happened upon them at the farm.
+The friends stay for a while, making sure Theo and family have enough food stocked since Theo's leg was broken during the fight with the viral.
+The group begins discussing the idea of using the rest of the modified serum to raise more super soldiers to fight Zero, but Amy throws them all into the fire, citing concerns about sharing her miserable curse with other people and losing humanity.
+The next day the main group departs on foot, heading back to the First Colony, while Theo and his family, along with Hollis and Sara in the Humvee, head off to Kerrville.

-The group return to Theo and Maus at the farmstead, where the baby has been born safely and then they all depart.
-Part of the group—Amy, Peter, Michael, Greer and Lish—after months of walking, return to the First Colony only to find it deserted, with no sign of what happened or where the colonists may have gone.
+Amy, Peter, Michael, Greer and Lish, after months of walking, return to the First Colony only to find it deserted, with no sign of what happened or where the colonists may have gone.
 There are two bodies, a victim of a suicide and that of Auntie, who seemingly died of old age.
 They decide to hunt down the remaining Twelve using Lear's files to determine their locations, and Lish as their primary weapon.
 That night Amy meets the infected Wolgast, outside the Colony.

-The other group stays with the Texan Expeditionary force, and their remaining story is related through parts of Sara's diary—her last entry is at Roswell Base, and among comments about her own pregnancy she states that she can hear gunshots, and is going to investigate.
+The other group is able to meet up with the Texan Expeditionary force, and their remaining story is related through parts of Sara's diary—her last entry is at Roswell Base, and among comments about her own pregnancy she states that she can hear gunshots, and is going to investigate.
 This entry is presented as part of the future reference material, and is stated to have come from the site of "The Roswell Massacre".
 The novel ends ambiguously for all surviving characters.